Pasquale Simonetti

 Pasquale Simonetti ([paˈskwaːle simoˈnetti]; 26 February 1926 – 16 July 1955), known as Pascalone 'e Nola ("big Pasquale from Nola"), was an Italian criminal of the Camorra, a Mafia-type organisation in Naples and Campania in Italy.
+His murder and, more specifically, the revenge killing by his widow Pupetta Maresca of the man who ordered the murder, made headlines internationally and inspired a film, La sfida (The Challenge), by the acclaimed Italian movie director Francesco Rosi.

 Early life and career

-Born in a poor family in Palma Campania, a town located at the foot of the Vesuvius in the hinterland of Naples about 25 km east of the city, Simonetti's father was a carter and his mother was a housewife.
-His criminal career started in the 1940s falsifying ration books for food which he then sold on the black market.

-Subsequently, he entered the lucrative control over the fruit and vegetable business in Naples.
+Simonetti was born in a poor family in Palma Campania, a town located at the foot of the Vesuvius in the hinterland of Naples about 25 km east of the city.
+His father was a carter and his mother was a housewife.
+His criminal career started in the 1940s during World War II falsifying ration books for food which he then sold on the black market.
+Subsequently, he entered the lucrative control over the fruit and vegetable business at the Naples open-air market exchange located in Corso Novara, near Naples Central Station.

 In the early 1950s the Camorra controlled the entire chain of the fruit and vegetable markets.
 They imposed themselves as the protectors of the peasant farmers and shopkeepers, demanding in exchange the right to fix the price of products and control the business.
-They set whatever price they wanted and were called "the Presidents of prices".
+They set whatever price they wanted and were called "the presidents of prices".

+This type of mediation racket developed in the immediate post-war period.
+Weak modern market structures were regulated by violent mediators who imposed their own business rules.
+Farmers who did not accept the conditions would be threatened or their farm would go up in flames.
+Bigger companies like Cirio, a large tinned tomatoes company in Campania, also fell victim to these practices.
+It was very complicated, if not impossible, to collect sufficient evidence to prove the criminal aspect of this business.